FAQ's

 My child has been referred to another hospital for a second opinion/investigation/treatment but is expected to return here, can we keep our room?

-Unfortunately we usually require you to return the keys if the child is no longer physically in the hospital linked to our ‘Home from Home’.
+In order to be able to help as many families as we can, we do require you to return your keys if your child is no longer physically in the hospital linked to our ‘Home from Home’ – the length of time you are away and treatment plans may change.
 We will of course do our best to re accommodate you on your return if possible.

 House visitors